Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Most other writers deal with this subject because they have the belief that it saves money by emptying their sewage at home and they always recommend these three methods:

-Depending upon how close you can get your RV to your home, you made to have several lengths of hose available and you will have to drag the hose through your home and into your bathroom.
+Depending upon how close you can get your RV to your home, you are made to have several lengths of hose available and you will have to drag the hose through your home and into your bathroom.

 Have you ever walked through your yard or around the outskirts of your home and found one of these in the grass?
 This is the cover to a septic cleanout pipe also known as a Charlotte Pipe.
 While these ports are generally not used to pump out your septic tank, they do allow an easy access port for various maintenance duties that might need to be performed on your septic system during your home ownership.

 However, if you do decide to use this alternative, it’s likely that you will need to purchase an adapter or fitting that will connect your RV’s sewer hose to the Charlotte pipe.
-These fittings are relatively inexpensive, easy to install and well worth the expense as they will save you a lot of time and labor when emptying your RV’s black and gray water tanks at home.
+These fittings are relatively inexpensive, easy to install, and well worth the expense as they will save you a lot of time and labor when emptying your camper’s black and gray water tanks at home.
 In a future article, we’ll look at how to install a cleanout or Charlotte pipe and how best it will work for you.

 Look, the best thing to do when you’re heading home with your RV is to empty your tanks on the way back home.
 Sure, the distance between the campground you stayed overnight yesterday, and the drive home tomorrow may be a long haul, but you should consider draining your black and gray tanks before you leave for home.

-Most campgrounds will have these facilities available but if they don’t, consider looking on websites such as rvdumps.com or sanidumps.com as these sites will give locations of RV dump sites that may or may not charge a fee for those services.
-In fact, some states have rest areas along their roadways where dumping sewage tanks is allowed free of charge.
+Most campgrounds will have these facilities available but if they don’t, consider looking on websites such as rvdumps.com or sanidumps.com as these sites will give locations of RV dump stations that may or may not charge a fee for those services.
+In fact, some states have rest areas along their roadways where dumping sewage tanks are allowed free of charge in nearby dump stations.

-If you’ve drained your waste tanks prior to driving home, you’ll need to put a moratorium on the use of the onboard restroom when you’re heading home.
+If you’ve drained your RV waste tanks prior to driving home, you’ll need to put a moratorium on the use of the onboard restroom when you’re heading home.
 The best thing to do when traveling with others that may need to use the restroom in this scenario is to set up a schedule.
 Tell your friends and family that the onboard restroom is closed and make periodic stops at rest areas or stores/attractions during the drive home.

-There’s a lot of better options than carrying several five-gallon buckets of raw sewage from your rig to your home to save a few bucks.
+There are a lot of better options than carrying several five-gallon buckets of raw sewage from your rig to your home to save a few bucks.